The Family Effect

 The Family Effect works to reduce addiction as a leading cause of family collapse and harm to children in South Carolina.

 The Swinney family has felt the impact of alcohol and drug addiction, and is committed to bringing treatment to the hundreds of children and families suffering its effects in the Upstate.
-The All-in Team Foundation is proud to be a part of this effort and will provide direct funding, fundraising support and time to The Family Effect and the women and children receiving treatment at Serenity Place.
+The All-In Team Foundation is proud to be a part of this effort and will provide direct funding, fundraising support, and time to The Family Effect and the women and children receiving treatment at Serenity Place.

 Statement of Need

 - 5,000 children canít live with their parents

 - 2,420 domestic assaults are reported